danielmayost/getwave/README.md

-# GetWawe
+# GetWave

 A radio broadcast downloader designed to simplify the downloading of broadcasts from Orthodox radio stations.
-As of now, it operates solely through the terminal, contributions for GUI are welcome.
+As of now, it operates solely through the terminal,contributions for a GUI are welcome.

 ## Features